R-Scibor/Bajabongo-Engine/docs/input.md

 *   **[`SFMLInputManager.hpp`](../src/engine/input/SFMLInputManager.hpp:0) / [`SFMLInputManager.cpp`](../src/engine/input/SFMLInputManager.cpp:0)**: This is the implementation for SFML.
     *   It inherits from `engine::IInputManager`.
+    *   It now accepts an `ILoggerManager` in its constructor to create its own "Input" logger.
     *   The `.cpp` file is the **only place in the engine** that should include SFML's input headers (`<SFML/Window/Keyboard.hpp>`, `<SFML/Window/Mouse.hpp>`).
     *   It contains a mapping function (`toSFMLKey`) that translates an `engine::KeyCode` to the corresponding `sf::Keyboard::Key`.
-    *   The implemented methods call the underlying SFML functions (e.g., `sf::Keyboard::isKeyPressed`).
+    *   The implemented methods call the underlying SFML functions and log input events for debugging purposes.

 ## 3. Usage (Dependency Injection)